IsaacJCarnes/MazeGen/README.md

 Then the user is loaded in as a random animal onto a randomly selected maze and a timer begins

 When a user wants to move
-The user will have to use the "W' key to move up, the "A" key to move left, the "S" key to move down, and the "D" key to move right.
+Then user will have to use the "W' key to move up, the "A" key to move left, the "S" key to move down, and the "D" key to move right.
 The user can also use on-screen buttons to move if their screen is smaller than 800 pixels.

 When a user runs into a wall
 Then the user character will shake